fahreyad/job-api/README.md

-# taskmanager
+# Job Api
-Its a express and mongo api of simple task managment api
+Its a express and mongo api with auth and job managment